Pronunciation: meth oh TREX ate

 - any type of infection; or

-FDA pregnancy category X. This medication can harm an unborn baby or cause birth defects.
-Do not use methotrexate if you are pregnant.
+FDA pregnancy category X. Methotrexate can cause birth defects in an unborn baby.
+Do not use methotrexate to treat psoriasis or rheumatoid arthritis if you are pregnant.
 Tell your doctor right away if you become pregnant during treatment.

-Use birth control to prevent pregnancy while you are receiving methotrexate injection, whether you are a man or a woman.
-Methotrexate injection use by either parent may cause birth defects.
+Use birth control to prevent pregnancy while you are using methotrexate, whether you are a man or a woman.
+Methotrexate use by either parent may cause birth defects.

-If you are a man, use a condom to keep from causing a pregnancy while you are receiving methotrexate injection.
+If you are a man, use a condom to keep from causing a pregnancy while you are using methotrexate.
 Continue using condoms for at least 90 days after your treatment ends.

-If you are a woman, use an effective form of birth control while you are receiving methotrexate injection, and for at least one cycle of ovulation after your treatment ends.
+If you are a woman, use an effective form of birth control while you are taking methotrexate, and for at least one cycle of ovulation after your treatment ends.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss an appointment for your methotrexate injection.
+Call your doctor for instructions if you miss a dose of methotrexate.

 What happens if I overdose?

-Avoid exposure to sunlight or artificial UV rays (sunlamps, tanning beds, or PUVA treatment), especially if you have psoriasis.
-Methotrexate injection can make your skin more sensitive to sunlight and your psoriasis may worsen.
+Avoid exposure to sunlight or artificial UV rays (sunlamps or tanning beds), especially if you are being treated for psoriasis.
+Methotrexate can make your skin more sensitive to sunlight and your psoriasis may worsen.

-What are the possible side effects of methotrexate injection?
+What are the possible side effects of methotrexate?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.